danbev/learning-nodejs/README.md

         FIXED_ONE_BYTE_STRING(args.GetIsolate(), "_setupNextTick")).FromJust();
 ```

-Looks like this removes the _setupNextTick function from the process object.
+Looks like this removes the _setupNextTick function from the process object afterwards.

 ```c++
     uint32_t* const fields = env->tick_info()->fields();